 Tasmania’s capital, Hobart, is the proud owner of a beautiful seven-mile beach, numerous museums and a wide selection of brilliant restaurants.
-The city has become somewhat of a hub for Australian gastronomy, while still being able to demonstrate an ability to incorporate influences from around the world.
+The city has become a hub for Australian gastronomy, while still demonstrating an ability to incorporate influences from around the world.

-It may not be the first destination to pop-out at you when you look through the itinerary of your cruise and maritime holiday, but it could well be one of the most memorable.
+It may not be the first destination to pop-out at you when you look through the itinerary of your Cunard holiday, but it could well be one of the most memorable.
 Here we will guide you through our 10 best restaurants within 20 minutes of Hobart port.

 A good pub can really lift an area.
-It can quickly become a figurehead of the neighbourhood, but sadly it can be hard to find one that offers both a welcoming atmosphere and good food.
+It can quickly become a figurehead of the neighbourhood, but sadly it is sometimes hard to find one that offers both a welcoming atmosphere and good food.
 That was the struggle that faced those in North Hobart, before owners Kris and Caroline Miles took the matter into their own hands.

 The couple have been the proprietors of The Winston since 2013, when they were simply fed up of having to go out of their way for a good drink.
 Now the pub is the centrepiece of a thriving craft beer scene, dishing up delicious Australian and American cuisine to locals.
 Doing the simple things right can go a long way, the rest is a bonus.
 Serve up a huge range of beers and drinks, create a tasty menu and quickly a lively but welcoming atmosphere will develop.
 Which it has.